 The no-bullshit approach leaves today's HIVer choosing from three general strategies:

-Protease-Based Regimen: This typically means a combination of a single PI plus two drugs from the older class of nucleoside reverse transcriptase inhibitors, or NRTIs (for a complete list of anti-HIV drugs, see "La Vida Lingo,").
+Protease-Based Regimen: This typically means a combination of a single PI plus two drugs from the older class of nucleoside reverse transcriptase inhibitors, or NRTIs (for a complete list of anti-HIV drugs, see "La Vida Lingo" below).
 This strategy evolved in 1996 largely because most HIVers on treatment were on NRTIs, and when a PI was used with the standard two-drug combinations, it yielded the best results recorded in clinical studies up to that time.

 Protease-Sparing Regimen: Today, PI combos are seen as far from perfect.
 Although PI potency is respected and proven, the benefits often extract a high price with their long list of side effects.
 As a result, many physicians have shifted gears, withholding the PI punch for treatment-experienced people with more advanced disease.
 The most popular PI-sparing regimen uses one of the three NNRTIs in place of the PI -- which, on a good day, can be every bit as potent as a PI (but they also feature their own list of side effects).
 Typically, as with a PI-based combo, one NNRTI is joined with two NRTIs.
 The advantage of this regimen, in theory, is to reduce toxicity and save the PIs for later illness.
 When protease-sparing vs. protease-using data from clinical trials are compared, they generally come out even.
 But no data show that one helps you live longer than the other.